 Note to applicants: The online proposal submission form ("Grant Tracker") includes a budget table and a signature page at the end of the data entry process.
 Original, printed signatures are welcome but not required; digital signatures and/or email approvals are acceptable.

 - Faculty/Student Research Grants:

 The fall 2021 funding cycle for the Faculty/Student Research Grant program will be announced in October.
 Award announcements are made in early December.
 Projects start as early as January 1 and must be completed by December 31 of the following year.
 A single project may not exceed $5,000 in requested funds.
 Proposals must be submitted using the electronic application form located above.
 For detailed information about submitting a proposal for the next funding cycle, view the full RFP.
 For current grantees: Final Reports are due from the Project Director and Student Researcher within 30 days of completion.

 - Student Research, Scholarship, and Creative Activities Grants:

 - Proposals for the Student Research, Scholarship, and Creative Activities Grant Program are invited twice per year, in fall and spring.
-Undergraduate and graduate students in any major or program at SRU may apply for up to $1,000 in funds to support independent research or a scholarly project to be conducted in collaboration with a faculty or staff member.
+Undergraduate and graduate students in any major or program at SRU may apply for up to $1,500 in funds to support independent research or a scholarly project to be conducted in collaboration with a faculty or staff member.
 Research is defined in a broad context to include any scholarly, creative, entrepreneurial, or civic activity and is not limited to the traditional concept of laboratory studies in the sciences.
-The deadline to apply is October 1 for fall and March 1 for spring.
-The Request for Proposals (RFP) with specific information about the grant and the application process is available here.
+The deadline to apply is October 15 for fall and March 1 for spring.
+The Request for Proposals (RFP) provides guidelines and specific information about the grant and the application process.
 For current grantees: Final Reports are due from the Student Researcher and Collaborating Faculty/Staff Member within 30 days of completion.

 - Summer Collaborative Research Experience (SCORE) Grants: